data-science-infinity/data-science-infinity.github.io/_posts/2021-10-30-Time-Series-Modelling-and-Forecasting-in-R.md

 ```
 ![goals6](/img/posts/goals6.png "goals6")

 #### But the best goodness of fit test is ***Weighted Monti test*** as it is the most powerful.
-I know this as this was the topic of my dissertaion project for my MSc Statistical Data Science course
+I know this as this was the topic of my dissertation project for my MSc Statistical Data Science course

 ```r
 install.packages('WeightedPortTest')